 Over 50 years later; as part of my daily business, I found myself packing up a small exhibition in a renovated space, off the ‘bustle’ that is down-town Leonora.
 An old Toyota Hilux 4WD pulled up nosily outside and inside the space it takes for a car door to close and boot heels to clack across the sidewalk; I hear a clear, strong voice outside asking:

 “Can I get a light?”

-I look up to see a tall, bearded old man, building himself up to a conversation over a tailor-made cigarette with an older redheaded lady, who was largely responsible for my being in town.
-As smokers have done for ages past, they ‘gurped-on’ socially through their introductions, passing the one cigarette-lighter back and forth between themselves as they yarned around their multiple durries, setting the groundwork for one hell of a yarn!
+I look up and out to see a tall, bearded old man, building himself up for a conversation over a tailor-made cigarette with an older redheaded lady, who was largely responsible for my being in town.
+As smokers have done for ages past, they ‘gurped-on’ socially through their introductions, passing the one cigarette-lighter back and forth between themselves as they mumbled around their multiple durries, setting the groundwork for one hell of a yarn!

 Next thing I know, the redhead leans in through the doorway, where I’m packing away the last of the artwork and says:

 “Hey… Belongum?
 You might want to come out here.
 I reckon this fella’s served on some of the same ships you have!”